Ohrana: Bulgarian occupation and policy in Greece

-The Thessaloniki Bulgarian club
+Thessaloniki Bulgarian club

-During the same year, The German High Command approved the foundation of a Bulgarian military club in Thessaloníki.
-The Bulgarian organised supplies of food and provisions for the Slavic-speaking population in Greek Macedonia, aiming to gain the hearts and minds of the local population that was in the German- and Italian-occupied zones.
+During the same year, the German High Command approved the foundation of a Bulgarian military club in Thessaloníki.
+The Bulgarians organised supplies of food and provisions for the Slavic-speaking population in Greek Macedonia, aiming to gain the hearts and minds of the local population that was in the German- and Italian-occupied zones.
 The Bulgarian clubs soon started to gain support among parts of the population.
 In 1942, the Bulgarian club asked assistance from the High Command in organising armed units among the Slavic-speaking population in northern Greece.
 For this purpose, the Bulgarian army, under the approval of the Commander of the German forces in the Balkans - Field Marshal List sent a handful of officers from the Bulgarian Army, to the zones occupied by the Italian and German troops (central and west Greek Macedonia) to be attached to the German occupying forces as "liaison officers".
 All the Bulgarian officers brought into service were locally born Macedonians who had immigrated to Bulgaria with their families during the 1920s and 30s as part of the Greek-Bulgarian treaty of the Neuilly which saw 90,000 Bulgarians migrating to Bulgaria from Greece and 50,000 Greeks moving the opposite direction.
 Most were members of pro-Bulgarian IMRO and followers of Ivan Mihailov.These officers were given the objective to form armed Slavophone militias.

-The Kastorian Italo-Bulgarian Committee
+Kastorian Italo-Bulgarian Committee

 The initial detachments were formed in 1943 in the district of Kastoria by Bulgarian army officer Andon Kalchev with the support of the head of the Italian occupation authorities in Kastoria, colonel Venieri, who armed the local villages to help combat the growing communist threat presented by the ELAS raiding the Italian occupation forces in the district.
 The name given to the bands armed was 'Ohrana' which in Bulgarian is defined as 'security'.
 The uniforms of the Ohranists were supplied by the Italians and were resplendent with shoulder patches bearing the inscription "Italo-Bulgarian Committee — Freedom or Death".
 The Kastorian unit was called the Macedonian Committee.
 The reasons of locals for taking arms varied.
 Some of the men were pre-war members of IMRO, and thus harbored deep nationalistic convictions, others because of pro-Nazi sentiments, some to avenge wrongdoings inflicted on them by Greek authorities during the Metaxas regime, and many took arms in order to defend themselves from the attacks of other Greek paramilitary and resistance movements as the latter saw them as collaborators with the Italian, Bulgarian and German forces.

 Bulgarian collaborationist bands participated in reprisal missions together with the Nazi troops in the region.
 In one occasion together with the 7th SS Panzer Grenadier Regiment they were responsible for a major massacre in the village of Klisoura near Kastoria, that cost the lives of 250 women and children.